stevegrubb/distro-elf-inspector/README.md

 **USES_CHROOT** - This looks to see if the chroot system call is used.
 The values are no and yes.

-**USES_DLOPEN** - This looks to see if dlopen ifunction is used.
+**USES_DLOPEN** - This looks to see if the dlopen function is used.
 The values are no and yes.